torvalds/linux/Documentation/networking/arcnet.rst

 	Tools are included with Win95 that let you use either the LANMAN style network drivers (NDIS) or Novell drivers (ODI) to handle your ARCnet packets.
-If you use ODI, you'll need to use the 'arc0' device with Linux.
+If you use ODI, you'll need to use the 'arc0' device with GNU/Linux.
 If you use NDIS, then try the 'arc0e' device.
 	See the "Multiprotocol Support" section below if you need arc0e, you're completely insane, and/or you need to build some kind of hybrid network that uses both encapsulation types.